Houseplants and Allergies: Best Choices

 • Mold spores

-• Pet dander (most pet allergies are to the dander, not the hair)
+• Pet dander (notably, most pet allergies are linked to dander rather than hair)

 • Insect stings